 The Canadian and American Dual J.D.
 Program offers an opportunity for students to earn Canadian and American Juris Doctor degrees in a total of four years.
 The program prepares students for the economic and social consequences of international integration and globalization, while making them marketable on both sides of the border.
 To enroll in the Dual J.D.
 Program, students must be ranked in the top half of their class after the 1L or 2L year.
 Students complete two full academic years in residence at each institution.

-The following document presents the administrative policies for the Michigan State University College of Law portion of the Dual J.D.
-Program with the University of Ottawa.
+Following are the administrative policies for the MSU Law portion of the program.
 There are sections on:

 - General Requirements

 - GPA, Class Rank, and Class Honors

 - Fulfilling MSU Law Requirements with Ottawa Classes

 - Administrative Issues